santu-d-dotcom/youtube-growth-guide/guides/thumbnail-title-optimization.md

 **Examples:**
 - "Want to Double Your YouTube Views?
 Here's How"
 - "Why Do Some Videos Go Viral While Others Don't?"
-- "Can You Really Learn Python in 30 Days?"
+- "Can You Really Learn Guitar in 30 Days?"

 **Why It Works:**
 - Creates curiosity gap